-More about kintsugi: Kintsugi is said to have originated in the 15th century when a Japanese shogun broke a favorite tea bowl and sent it back to China to be fixed.
-But the repair job, which was done with metal staples, the standard for repair at that time, detracted from the beauty of the bowl.
+Kintsugi is said to have originated in the 15th century when a Japanese shogun broke a favorite bowl and sent it back to be fixed.
+But the repair job, which was done with metal staples, at that time, detracted from the beauty of the bowl.
 The shogun enlisted Japanese craftsmen to come up with a more aesthetically pleasing solution and Kintsugi was born.

-Although the ancient kintsugi repair made it appear as though the original piece was mended with gold, the original process was essentially a form of lacquer art.
-Broken pieces were glued back together using Urushi lacquer, derived from the sap of the Chinese lacquer tree.
-The final layer of Urushi was covered with fine gold powder.
-There was a "toxic" part to the ancient process from the Urushi oil, found in very high amounts in the tree's sap, which is the ingredient that is responsible for forming the dense and highly durable lacquer once dried.
-Fortunately, once the Urushi dried and hardened, the toxic effects of the urushi oil are essentially nullified, making the lacquer ware safe to handle.
-Today, thanks to modern polymer technology, kintsugi repair can be accomplished with state-of-the-art materials that are stronger and have greater longevity than the traditional lacquer methodology.
+The original Kintsugi process was a form of lacquer art.
+Broken pieces were glued back together using Urushi adhesive, derived from the sap of the Chinese lacquer tree, and the final layer of Urushi lacquer was covered with fine gold powder.
+There was a "toxic" part to the ancient process from the Urushi sap oil, which is the ingredient that is responsible for forming the dense and highly durable lacquer once dried.
+Once the Urushi dried and hardened, the toxic effects of the Urushi oil were nullified, making the lacquerware safe to handle.
+Today, thanks to modern polymer technology, Kintsugi repair can be accomplished with state-of-the-art materials.

-How to maintain the kintsugi repaired item
+How to maintain the Kintsugi repaired item

-This item was restored with "cold" materials, not re-fired in a kiln.
-To keep the restoration quality intact for years, it is recommended to not wash, not use for liquids and not use with food - the restored item is for display only.
-If cleaning is required, you can use damp soft cloth applied gently without scrubbing.
-Avoid temperatures above 150 degrees F and sunlight
+Your Kintsugi art was restored with "cold" materials, not re-fired in a kiln.
+To keep the restoration quality intact for years, it is recommended to not wash, not use for liquids, and not use with food - the restored item is for display only.
+If cleaning is required, you can use a damp soft cloth applied gently without scrubbing.
+Avoid temperatures above 150 degrees Fahrenheit and sunlight to prevent colors from fading.